|Trail Features:||Panoramic Views|

-For the next half-mile the spur trail steadily climbs along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
+Over the next half-mile this spur trail climbs steadily along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
 Our climb was made a little more pleasant by several song birds that serenaded us as we hiked though a thick morning fog.

 Upon reaching the Appalachian Trail, turn left (towards the west) to continue towards Silers Bald.

 Although we couldn't see anything on the way out, there are several points along this section of the A.T., over the course of first half-mile or so, that offer outstanding views.